Skip to main content

 • Education of patients, visitors and staff regarding influenza vaccination facts and myths;

-• Reduction in patient cohorting in areas where large groups of people gather such as emergency department waiting areas;
+• Reduction in patient counts in areas where large groups of people gather such as emergency department waiting areas;

 NYSNA believes that vaccination plays a significant role both nationally and worldwide in protecting against the spread of infectious diseases.
 Some diseases, such as polio, have been completely eradicated in the United States due to effective vaccination campaigns.
-The New York State Code of Rules and Regulations currently requires that healthcare workers demonstrate immunity, or be vaccinated against measles, rubella, and diseases that can be effectively controlled by one or two doses of a highly efficacious vaccine (New York State Title 10 Part 405.3).
-Influenza, however, is a constantly mutating virus and, therefore, a new flu vaccine must be developed and administered annually with varying rates of effectiveness depending on the success of a good match.
-Influenza vaccination cannot be relied upon as an effective and sole intervention used for the prevention of influenza transmission in health care settings until improved technology becomes available resulting in a more effective “universal” vaccine that does not require the annual updating of antigens.
+The New York State Code of Rules and Regulations currently requires that healthcare workers demonstrate immunity, or be vaccinated against measles, rubella, and diseases that can be effectively controlled by one or two doses of a highly efficacious vaccine (New York State Title 10, Part 405.3).
+Influenza, however, is a constantly mutating virus; therefore, a new flu vaccine must be developed and administered annually with varying rates of effectiveness depending on the success of a good match.
+Influenza vaccination cannot be relied upon as an effective and sole intervention used for the prevention of influenza transmission in healthcare settings until improved technology becomes available, resulting in a more effective “universal” vaccine that does not require the annual updating of antigens.

 Summary and Recommendations